-series of drawings, now in its sixth year, was inspired by a dream I had a while back.
+series of drawings, now in its seventh year, was inspired by a dream I had a while back.
 In my dream I was swimming in pools

 that were connected to each other, at night.
 I was in my childhood neighborhood, Levittown in Pennsylvania, an early example

 of the archetypal American suburban development.
 The houses were all dark, and the illuminated pools were casting an ethereal

 glow over the entire neighborhood.
 I was drifting from back yard to back yard without another soul in sight.
 I found this

 dream a little odd, since I am not a particularly good swimmer, but the vivid colors really stayed with me.

 We moved to Juniper Hill in the early

 60’s when I was six years old.
 The houses were newly built.
 As far as the eye could see there was the same house, in one of three alternating

 colors, in a gently curving and undulating artificial landscape.
 The trees were mere sticks, and no one had put up fences.
 Surrounded by plowed